ShaimaM/GooglePlayStoreApps/README.md

      - Content Rating: Age group the app is targeted at - Children / Mature 21+ / Adult

-     - Genres: An app can belong to multiple genres (apart from its main category).
-For eg, a musical family game will belong to Music, Game, Family genres.
+     - Genres: An app can belong to multiple genres (apart from its main category)

      - Last Updated: Date when the app was last updated on Play Store